top of page

 Sensors

-Our sensor suite includes a ZED2i stereo camera, SparkFun MicroMod GNSS boards, tilt compensated magnetic compasses, temperature, and leakage sensors.
-The sensors group works closely with members of the Controls & Microcontrollers and Electrical System groups to integrate the sensors into our microcontroller framework.
+Our sensor suite includes a ZED2i stereo camera, SparkFun MicroMod GNSS boards, and a Vectornav VN-300 GPS/IMU.
+The sensors group works closely with members of the Controls & Microcontrollers and Electrical Systems groups to integrate the sensors into our microcontroller framework.

 In the future, we hope to integrate LiDAR into our sensor suite for more robust depth sensing and confirmation of the objects detected by CV.